VA wants all Veterans and their families to receive health care that improves their health and well being.

 The Affordable Care Act, also known as the health care law, was created to expand access to affordable health care coverage to all Americans, lower costs, and improve quality and care coordination.
 Under the health care law, people will have:

-Beginning in October of 2013, the Marketplace is a new way to shop for and purchase private health insurance (for example, health coverage other than VA health care programs) that fits your budget and meets your needs.
+The Marketplace is a new way to shop for and purchase private health insurance (for example, health coverage other than VA health care programs) that fits your budget and meets your needs.

-Starting October 1, they can submit an application for health care coverage through the Marketplace, and learn the amount of assistance they are eligible for.
+They can submit an application for health care coverage through the Marketplace, and learn the amount of assistance they are eligible for.
 For more information, visit www.healthcare.gov.

 If your family members have access to affordable coverage but remain uninsured starting in 2014, you may have to make payment when filing your taxes.
 This payment will either be a flat fee or a percentage of your taxable household income, depending on which amount is higher.
 You do not have to pay a fee if your family members have coverage that meets a minimum standard (called “minimum essential coverage”).

 Exemptions from the payment will be granted under certain circumstances.
 For more information on these exemptions, visit www.healthcare.gov.